sciserver/opensciserver/docs/compm/compm.rst

 As a solution, SciServer incorporates several components that allow users to run asynchronous jobs on dedicated hardware supporting more demanding computational and data-intensive workflows.
-SciServer supports so far 2 classes of jobs: computational jobs that run in Docker containers in :ref:`compute` (Docker Jobs), which we discuss in this section, and asynchronous SQL queries that run in Relational Databases (RDB Jobs) and managed by :ref:`sciquery`, which is discussed in the next section.
+SciServer supports so far 2 classes of jobs: computational jobs that run in Docker containers in :ref:`compute` (Docker Jobs), and asynchronous SQL queries that run in Relational Databases (RDB Jobs) and managed by :ref:`sciquery`.

 A job can be submitted and run in a particular :ref:`racm_compute_domain`, which in the case of Docker jobs it correspond to a group of hardware nodes in :ref:`compute` (such as Virtual Machines or Kubernetes nodes)